 - Best Luxury Resorts in the Dominican Republic

 As a tropical island, the weather is– you guessed it– tropical!
-The weather fluctuates between 70 and 85 degrees Fahrenheit.
-The months of July through October are hurricane season and thus the worst time to visit the Dominican Republic.
+The weather generally fluctuates between 70 and 85 degrees Fahrenheit.
+The months of July through October are hurricane season and, thus the worst time to visit the Dominican Republic.

-If you love lively celebrations, some of my (Greisy’s) personal favorite times to visit are during Carnaval and Semana Santa.
-But remember to book for those ahead of time because things sell out quickly and prices skyrocket.
-As detailed in our Dominican Culture Guide, Carnaval and Semana Santa are two important holidays celebrated in the Dominican Republic.
+As detailed in our Dominican Culture Guide, Carnaval, Christmas Eve, and Semana Santa are top three important holidays celebrated in the Dominican Republic.
+Independence Day on February 27, is probably the fourth most.
 If you like to travel during big and boisterous cultural celebrations, then these might be the times for you.

-What to Pack & How to Dress on Your Dominican Republic Vacation
+10. What to Pack for Your Dominican Republic Vacation

-How to dress in the Dominican Republic depends on what you’re going to do, what part you are visiting, and when you’re going.
-Almost everywhere you go, make sure to pack plenty of loose and airy clothes, comfortable walking shoes, sandals with grip, and short sleeve shirts.
+How to pack for the Dominican Republic depends on what you’re going to do, what part you are visiting, and when you’re going.
+But almost everywhere you go, make sure to pack plenty of loose and airy clothes, comfortable walking shoes, sandals with grip, and short sleeve shirts.
 This type of attire helps you stay cool and ward off mosquito bites.

 Here are some other special DR packing tips: